codebulb/LambdaOmega/README.md

     <version>0.1</version>
 </dependency>
 ```
 Replace the version by the tag / commit hash of your choice or `-SNAPSHOT` to get the newest SNAPSHOT.

+Not using Maven?
+You can [download the JAR directly from JitPack’s servers](https://jitpack.io/com/github/codebulb/LambdaOmega/0.1/LambdaOmega-0.1.jar).

-Visit [JitPack's docs](https://jitpack.io/docs/) for more information.
+Visit [JitPack’s docs](https://jitpack.io/docs/) for more information.

 ## Getting started with Collections
 The heart of LambdaOmega are the wrapper classes `L` and `M` which wrap around vanilla Java Collection `List` or `Map`, respectively (decorator pattern) to provide a more concise and more enjoyable API to the underlying collection.